As an Amazon Associate I earn from qualifying purchases.

 You’ve just created your hand pie bottoms.
 Wasn’t that easier than rolling out a big pie crust?

-Next, fill each pie with about 1-2 Tablespoons of your spiced apple filling, leaving a bit of a margin around the edge for crimping.
+Next, fill each pie with about 2 Tablespoons of your spiced apple filling, leaving a bit of a margin around the edge for crimping.

 Cut the other sheet of puff pastry into 12 more rectangles, pop those babies on top of the filled bottoms, and crimp the edges with a fork.

 Cut a couple slices into the tops of each pie, brush with an egg wash, and sprinkle with more cinnamon + sugar.

-Buttery, flaky, perfectly spiced, and full of natural, sweet/tart apple flavor… These pies are definitely something that should go on your fall baking list.
+Buttery, flaky, perfectly spiced, and full of natural, sweet/tart apple flavor… These pies are definitely something that should go on your rotating baking list.
 I promise, they’re much easier than you probably originally thought at first glance.

 Apple Hand Pies

-- 1 Tablespoon unsalted butter melted
+- 1 Tablespoon (14g) unsalted butter melted

 - 1 teaspoon ground cinnamon

 - On a lightly floured surface, roll out one pastry sheet.
 Using a pizza cutter or sharp knife, cut the sheet evenly into 12 rectangles.
 These will be the bottoms of your pies.
 Place 6 pie bottoms on one baking sheet and 6 on the other.

 - Place baking sheets side-by-side in the oven.
 If they can't fit, bake one at a time, allowing the other to chill in the refrigerator.
-Bake for 20 minutes, or until the tops are desired golden brown color.
+Bake pies for 20 minutes, or until the tops are desired golden brown color.
 Rotate the baking sheets once during bake time.
 Remove pies from the oven and allow to cool on the baking sheet until safe to handle and serve.
 Leftover hand pies can be stored in the refrigerator, wrapped tightly in plastic wrap, up to 5 days.
-Reheat in microwave or in a 300°F oven for 10-15 minutes.
+Reheat in microwave or in a 300°F (149ºC) oven for 10-15 minutes.